-- 3. 2 copies of the selected research study is to be submitted to the tutor for endorsement at the beginning of class in Week 6 accompanied by a brief explanation illustrating how this study meets the criteria for endorsement. - 4.
-5 marks will be allotted for word processing 200 words which accurately explain how this study meets the criteria for endorsement as follows: - The study is published within the last three (3) years. - An word process explanation is included of how the study relates to a concept or an issue that has arisen from one of the concepts or situations mentioned on page 2 of this course outline under V. Course Content. - The study is conducted by Registered Nurses (RN) or about RNs. - The study is not a survey, chart audit, literature review and/or meta analyses. - Zero (0) marks will be assigned if this submission does not meet the critiera the first time. - 5.
-One copy of the study will be returned after endorsement.
-No changing of the research study will occur after endorsement.
+- 3. 1 copy of the selected research study accompanied by an explanation illustrating how this study meets the criteria is to be submitted to the tutor for endorsement by Monday at 0830 hrs of week 6 via e-mail.
+Marks will be assigned for content, mechanics of writing and structure.
+The content of the paper refers to the thinking demonstrated by the student.
+Mechanics refers to academic tone, paragraph structure sentence structure, grammar, verb tense, spelling and punctuation.
+Structure refers to APA format. - 4.
+A second hard copy of both is to be submitted at the beginning of class in Week 6. - 5.
+5 marks will be allotted for word processing a title page (1 mark), 200 words which accurately explain how this study meets the criteria for endorsement as follows (3 marks) and a reference page (1 mark): - The study is published within the last three (3) years.

+- An word process explanation is included of how the study relates to a concept or an issue that has arisen from one of the concepts or situations mentioned on page 2 of this course outline under part V. Course Content - The study is conducted by Registered Nurses (RN) or about RNs. - The study is not a survey, chart audit, literature review and/or meta analyses. - Zero (0) marks will be assigned if this submission does not meet the critiera for endorsement the first time.
+Zero (0) marks will be assigned if this submission does not reflect an APA format. - One copy of the study will be returned after endorsement.
+No change of the research study can occur after endorsement.